-Dedicated to increasing the understanding of medical cannabis’ many benefits, Aleafia Science deploys Big Data to influence patient care.
+Dedicated to increasing the understanding of medical cannabis’ many benefits, Aleafia Labs deploys Big Data to influence patient care.
 Our mission, providing the most advanced doctor and patient support, will be data based, deriving from in-depth research and development strategies on the latest industry findings.
 This will provide further insight into cannabis’ many uses, ensuring appropriate and safe patient consumption.
-Using Canabo Medical Clinic’s vast historical data, Aleafia Science’s new clinical products will achieve the highest possible efficiency rates.
+Using Canabo Medical Clinic’s vast historical data, Aleafia Labs' new clinical products will achieve the highest possible efficiency rates.

 With extensive medical potential, Cannabinoids like THC and CBD, the key chemical components in cannabis, are extremely effective in treating many medical conditions and provide a wide range of symptom relief.

 For example, medical cannabis can be used to treat both acute and chronic pain caused by arthritis and fibromyalgia.
 It helps reduce muscle spasms caused by multiple sclerosis, Tourette’s syndrome, and Parkinson’s.
 Medical cannabis has long been used as an appetite stimulant for cancer patients undergoing chemotherapy, and new research shows its promise in helping to treat PTSD, opioid addiction, sleep disorders, gastrointestinal diseases, and epilepsy.

 While much medical cannabis research has been carried out, more is necessary.
 Aleafia Labs will partner with other cannabis scientists to advance important breakthroughs and determine how to better propagate the medical properties of cannabis plants.
 We look forward to discovering new ways to engineer strains that most effectively treat particular medical conditions, ensuring our patients are guided and monitored based on the most up-to-date research.